DevHeris/ReactBlogApp/README.md

 ## Implementation Details

-- **Filter Functionality:** Implemented using a `FilterComponent`, which renders a select input for choosing filter criteria.
 - **Clear All Button:** Implemented as a `ClearAllButton` component, triggering the deletion of all blog posts when clicked.

 ## Usage